WE INTERRUPT THIS BROADCAST TO BRING YOU: “The Moondog Coronation Ball”

 In actuality, history is a constantly evolving set of loosely connected touchstones, some more important than others, but all mixing together to gradually change the course of human events.

-But it WAS significant nonetheless, not so much for what led up to it, or even what happened there, but rather it was what followed that event which made it stand out.
+But that night in Cleveland WAS significant nonetheless, not so much for what happened there (sensationalistic though it may have been), but rather it was what immediately followed that event which made it stand out in the history books.

 The Art Of Self-Promotion